 So, in preparation for this activity, I will always complete a copy of the paper beforehand.
 I’ll make little notes in the margins as I read through the mark scheme and examiner’s report.
 I go way over the top, making every decision I make as clear and explicit as possible, and pointing out where last year’s students lost marks.

-I would urge everyone do this for their classes.
+I would urge every teacher do this for their classes.
 If not for a whole year group then certainly for each class.
+I would also urge all students to ask their teachers to do one.
 It has a huge impact.

 Not only that, but I’ve secretly enjoyed completing the exam papers!